-Stakeholder engagement is essential to achieve more robust and higher quality outcomes on environment and Ipieca works in partnership with UNEP-WCMC and IUCN with whom it holds a Memorandum of Understanding as well as other stakeholders.
+Stakeholder engagement is essential to achieve more robust and higher quality outcomes on environment and Ipieca works in partnership with IUCN with whom it holds a memorandum of understanding as well as other stakeholders.

 Environmental management good practice